theodore221/HCC-portal/docs/supabase-integration.md

 # Supabase + Google Apps Script Integration

 These steps provision the Supabase schema that mirrors the data model exposed in the Next.js app and wire Google Apps Script (GAS) submissions into the `upsert_booking_snapshot` RPC.
-The schema aligns with the mock TypeScript models found in `src/lib/mock-data.ts`, so the UI will work once you replace the mock queries with Supabase calls.【F:src/lib/mock-data.ts†L1-L122】 All SQL is checked into version control under `infra/supabase/migration/001_booking_schema.sql` for reproducible environments; apply that file (or paste the blocks below) using the Supabase SQL editor.【F:infra/supabase/migration/001_booking_schema.sql†L1-L266】
+The schema aligns with the mock TypeScript models found in `src/lib/mock-data.ts`, so the UI will work once you replace the mock queries with Supabase calls.【F:src/lib/mock-data.ts†L1-L122】 All SQL is checked into version control under `infra/supabase/migration/001_booking_schema.sql` and `infra/supabase/migration/002_seed_spaces_and_snapshot_update.sql` for reproducible environments; apply those files (or paste the blocks below) using the Supabase SQL editor.【F:infra/supabase/migration/001_booking_schema.sql†L1-L266】【F:infra/supabase/migration/002_seed_spaces_and_snapshot_update.sql†L1-L94】

 ## 1. Supabase schema & security